AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 $$

 A standard neural-network branch-and-bound move is to branch on the phase of this unstable ReLU.
-There are only two cases:
+The ReLU has two phases:

 $$
 \begin{aligned}